How to Negotiate Salary for Your Next Career Move

 The most important takeaways

-• Before you negotiate your salary take a look at market rates and industry standards to ensure that the salary you request is reasonable.
+• Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary proposal is realistic.

-• Collect information through the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+• Find out information by the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-• Create talking points ahead of the time, including education and certification, years of relevant experience, the results and achievements with a unique set of skills and abilities, industry expertise, and training potential.
+• Make a list of talking points ahead the time, including education and certification in the form of years of relevant work knowledge, accomplishments and achievements with a unique set of skills and capabilities, knowledge of the industry, and potential for training.

-• During the negotiation, be confident and articulate but also flexible and open.
-Bring out tangible results you’ve had in your previous positions.
+• During the negotiation, you must be confident and clear, but be flexible and open.
+You should highlight tangible results you achieved in your previous positions.

 Do your research